KiranSingh15/CAS-741-Image-Correspondences/src/README.md

     └── pyvenv.cfg(associated virtual environment files)
 ```

-where `\project\` is the custom name of your parent directory.
+where `\src\` is the custom name of your parent directory.

 ---
 ---
 # Project Files - Subfolders
 Navigate to the `projectFiles` subfolder in your Command Line/Shell/Bash tool.

-#### 1. Raw_Image
+#### 1. Raw_Images
-The `Raw_Image` folder is the most important folder in the system.
+The `Raw_Images` folder is the most important folder in the system.
 The user can input a collection of JPG and PNG images to be processed by the IFCS software.
 We leave the specific naming scheme of the imagery up to the user as this may vary depending on their setup.
 However, it is recommended that the filename of every image have the characteristics as follows.
 1. A unique identifier for the camera used to capture the image.
 2. A unique identifier of the robot pose for which the image was captured.
 This may take the form of a timestamp or enumerated index.
 <br>
 <br>

 #### 2. Raw_Image_Lib
 The `Raw_Image_Lib` folder contains some sample imagery sets for the user to familiarize themselve with the software.
 The imagery sets follow.
 1. A Tesla Cybertruck